NIHARIKARAYALA/Self-introduction/README.md

 Introduction
 My Name is Niharika i am from hyderabad.
 I have total 1 years exp in IT industry.I started my career with linux and window later moved to azure and azure devops domain.
-Presently working as devops enigneer in TCS company from last 4 years.
+Presently working as devops enigneer in TCS company from last 1 year.

 coming to my Roles and Responsibilites :
 ----------------------------------------